 “It’ll make you feel a little more alive.”

 “It’s definitely different than vape pens.
-There’s no tobacco, there’s no harmful products at all.
+There’s no tobacco, there are no harmful products at all.
 It’s a health product.”

 For her, this is about healthy living.